universityofadelaide/shepherd/INSTALL.md

 ### Configure cron jobs for Shepherd

 The next step is to configure cron jobs in OpenShift, once database and orchestration providers have been configured.
-These cron jobs will process the shepherd job queue and run drupal cron.
+These cron jobs will process the Shepherd job queue and run Drupal cron.
 The cron jobs are defined in the
 `shepherd-openshift-cronjob.yml` configuration.
 First you should get the following parameters so they can be passed to the template :

 - DATABASE_PASSWORD